J-1 Visa Engagement Specialist Jobs

 Clarify the two-year home residency rule early

-Some J-1 categories carry a two-year home-country residency requirement after program completion, which affects your ability to switch to H-1B or apply for a green card.
+Some J-1 categories carry a two-year home-country residency requirement after program completion, which affects your ability to switch to H-1B visa or apply for a green card.
 Determine whether your funding source or nationality triggers this requirement before accepting a host employer offer.

 Confirm your host employer will sign the training plan